I'm going to say it - Soy is the worst food in the world.

 A cross-sectional study of 1601 young adults was done in Australia.
 The study looked at food and nutrient intakes and asthma risk in young adults.
 The findings?

 Whole milk protected against asthma risk.
-Soy beverages (soy milk) increased risk of asthma (23).
+Soy beverages (soy milk) increased the risk of asthma (23).

 Now for the big one - soy consumption and cancer.